joshuaeckroth/csci141-website/homework/homework-6.markdown

 ## Task 1

 Write a loop in your `main` function that asks the user for a list of cities (100 or fewer).
 The user types a blank line (just presses enter) when done entering cities.
 Then print out all the cities entered, in the order entered.
+Only print the values they entered, and not the blank value(s).

 ## Task 2